Tmpertor/Raven-Storm/CONTRIBUTING.md

 # CONTRIBUTING
-A perfect issue, needs an shot and correct example.
+A perfect issue report, needs a short and correct example and step by step guide to replicate the issue.

-Just explains the problem, and includes the error:
+Please explain the problem, and include the Error code in case you got one:

 ## Example:
 ```
+Enter: test

 Error: Vriable is not defined.

 It stops and doesn't work anymore at all.